Do you remember your first time?

 I spent the better part of the next five years in therapy and crying on my yoga mat.

-Because for all I’ve learned from these teachers, none of them taught me how to be a helper or healer.
+Because for all I’ve learned from these teachers, none of them taught me to be a leader.

 I taught myself to be a healer.
-I am a helper because I’ve been so broken.
+Because I’ve been so broken.
 Because I’ve pulled myself up and dusted myself off more times than I can count.
 Believe me when I say I’ve felt it all and I understand.

-Seven years ago, I threw myself under an employee-driven bus in the name of diplomacy for the last time.
-Four years ago I finally disentangled myself from a man who I never was meant for nor was worthy of my attention.
-Three years ago I freed myself from the last toxic employee relationship I will ever force out of fear of loss.
-I emphatically say I’ll do none of these things again.
+Eight years ago, I threw myself under an employee-driven bus in the name of diplomacy for the last time.
+Five years ago I finally disentangled myself from a man who I never was meant for nor was worthy of my attention.
+Four years ago I freed myself from the last toxic relationship of any sort I will ever force out of fear of loss.
+I’ll do none of these things again.

 My dance with cigarettes and binge drinking is long, long gone.
-Two years ago, burnt out and feeling temporarily purposeless, I took the leap to live a life my daughter and I had dreamed in Paris.
+Two years ago, burnt out and feeling temporarily purposeless, I took the leap and my daughter and I spent a year in Paris.
 She and I both learned a few new things; She is now a capable teenager whom I adore.

 There are lots of ways to flee from pain; I’ve tried most of them.
-I am a healer, because I’ve been learning how to get out of pain for 25 years and find I can now do so with fewer substances and more healthy boundaries and self respect.
-In 2022 and beyond, I feel no choice but to dedicate myself to helping others do the same.
+I’ve been learning how to get out of pain for 25 years and find I can now do so with fewer substances and more healthy boundaries and self respect.
+In 2023 and beyond, I feel no choice but to dedicate myself to helping others do the same.

 I opened Twist Yoga in 2009, after I’d been teaching for a decade.

 Small business ownership has almost taken me out more times than I can count.
 But true to what I’d learned on my yoga mat, Twist Yoga continues to help me address my patterns of control and perfectionism.
 It helps me to set boundaries, and be comfortable with the idea of discomfort and failure.